LiborKudela/OpenModelicaFromMatlab/README.md

 % make it into one string
 override=join(OVR,', ')

-%% Run the executable with all flags (this will be made nicer into function nicer function call in future) [~,Run]=RunBuiltOMModel([path_exe,' -inputPath=',path_input,' -r ',result_file,' -override ',override, ' -cpu'],'Wait')
+%% Run the executable with all flags (this will be made into function call in the future (maybe..))
+[~,Run]=RunBuiltOMModel([path_exe,' -inputPath=',path_input,' -r ',result_file,' -override ',override, ' -cpu'],'Wait')

 % Translate .mat into struct (using https://www.mathworks.com/matlabcentral/fileexchange/49015-modelicaimport)